About Chip Carter

 Long before he ever wrote a word for Southeast Produce Weekly, The Chicago Tribune or The Huffington Post – or turned up as a correspondent on The RFD-TV Network – Chip Carter was a musician.
 That was his first love and passion and he’s never strayed far from it.

 Chip did get to the party a little bit late professionally, though – he released his first album, Reluctant Cowboy, just two years ago, and the breakout 2017 success of The Bulldog Song came as a bit of a surprise.
-The song and video have racked up hundreds of thousands of views and plays on YouTube, Spotify and iTunes, and even on the good ol’ fashioned radio.
+The song and video have racked up hundreds of thousands of views and plays on YouTube, Spotify and Apple Music, and even on the good ol’ fashioned radio.
+There’s also a free ringtone available here.

 This year’s version also features the world debut of Cyrus Carter (he’s the tiny one — doesn’t know the words yet, but he’s adorable).